andygibson/datafactory/README.md

         System.out.println("Date = "+start);
     }

 This produces a list of random dates between 1/1/2000 and the current date.
 Typically, a random date might be constrained by some other date, for example you can’t have an end date that occurs before the start date.
-In this case, you would plug the start date in as the minimum date value :
+In this case, you would plug the start date in as the minimum date value:

     DataFactory df = new DataFactory();
     Date minDate = df.getDate(2000, 1, 1);